-05 Feb How To find The Best Melbourne Psychologist For Me?
+05 Feb How to find the Best Melbourne Psychologist suited for you?

 Research has found that finding the best Melbourne psychologist or best online psychologist largely comes down to the therapeutic relationship.
 This refers to the therapeutic alliance – the relationship between the therapist and the client.
 Yes, this means that research has found that selecting a prospective psychologist often comes down to your emotional impression more so than their practised therapeutic treatment approach.

-A good place to start is to read the bio of the psychologist before your initial consultation (click here to meet our team).
-In your initial consultation you may also found it useful to consider the following:
+A good place to start is to read the bio of the psychologist before your initial consultation, click here to meet our psychologists.
+In your initial consultation you may also find it useful to consider the following:

-- Does your psychologist provide a safe and non-judgemental environment that encourages forthright communication and trust?
+- Does your psychologist provide a safe and non-judgmental environment that encourages forthright communication and trust?

 - Do you feel comfort and trust when with your psychologist?

-We share research findings to support you in finding the best Melbourne psychologist for you needs.
+We share research findings to support you in finding the best Melbourne psychologist for your needs.
 Research suggests four common factors to bring about change in therapy:

 - Third, 15% of the therapeutic outcome is contributed to clients’ expectations, as well as their hopes and beliefs that change will occur as a consequence of treatment.

 - Fourth, the remaining 15% of what works in therapy is presumed to be related to the actual treatment type.